-Nestled in the heart of majestic Himalayas, Sikkim is the least populated state in India with a total population of around six lakhs.
+Nestled in the heart of the majestic Himalayas, Sikkim is the least populated state in India with a total population of around six lakhs.
 Though the second smallest in terms of area, Sikkim remains one of the most beautiful states.
 Sikkim tourism proffers some of Himalaya’s best-kept travel secrets to the wanderers and adventurers at heart.

 Sikkim shares international borders with three countries, Tibet in the north and north-eastern border, Bhutan in the east, and Nepal in the west.
 Sikkim shares its southern border with the Indian state of West Bengal.
 This tiny hilly state is home to pristine forests, snow-capped mountains, spectacular waterfalls, misty valleys, and stunning landscapes dotted with quaint villages that boast of a rich tribal culture.
-The snow-clad peaks of Kanchenjunga dominate the skyline of the region and is the crowning glory of Sikkim.
+The snow-clad peaks of Kanchenjunga dominate the skyline of the region and are the crowning glory of Sikkim.

 Sikkim tourism welcomes you to the ‘kingdom of flowers’ with more than 4000 species of wildflowers, trees, and orchids grown in the state.
 Known to foster more than 500 species of Rhododendron, Sikkim, especially the forests of Varsey and Singba, exhibit bright splashes of red stretched throughout the region.
-Apart from its bountiful natural beauty and rich biodiversity, Sikkim is known to preserve and protect their cultural heritage.
+Apart from its bountiful natural beauty and rich biodiversity, Sikkim is known to preserve and protect its cultural heritage.
 Spirituality is an integral part of Sikkimese society and culture.

-Even though Hinduism is practiced, Buddhism is sewed into the fabric of Sikkimese society.
+Even though Hinduism is practiced, Buddhism is sewn into the fabric of Sikkimese society.
 Sikkim is a unique blend of different religions with the customs and traditions of different communities.
 It is also a homogeneous society where different communities mingle freely.
 Here, Hindu temples coexist peacefully with Buddhist monasteries, Churches, Mosques, and Gurdwaras.

 Culture and Festivals of Sikkim